-Equipment should be inspected whenever corrective maintenance is done carried out.
+Equipment should be inspected whenever reactive maintenance is done carried out.
 This will help to identify the reason for the failure and to allow for action to be taken to eliminate or reduce the frequency of similar failures.
 Maintenance management software, such as Infraspeak, can ease the work of technicians as it allows them to consult any tardy interventions or repeated failures.

 There are plenty of choices when it comes to maintenance strategies.
 The solution might be considering the pros and cons of each and select the ones that are most suitable for your company.
-One of our most valuable advice is that corrective maintenance is always used as something strategic, rather than catastrophic.
+One of our most valuable advice is that reactive maintenance is always used as something strategic, rather than catastrophic.
 This is the best way to define the proper work plan and allocations.

-The main problems associated with corrective maintenance only become relevant in the event that they are not partnered with measures of preventive maintenance.
+The main problems associated with reactive maintenance only become relevant in the event that they are not partnered with measures of preventive maintenance.
 Our experience, based largely on feedback from our clients, shows that the best results are achieved when both methods are employed together.